-The workplace units (SITHIND004 & SITHFAB003) are practicum assessment and must be undertaken in a real industry workplace that provides effective hospitality service to customers during live service periods.
+The workplace units (SITHIND004 & SITHFAB003) are practicum training and must be undertaken in a real industry workplace that provides effective hospitality service to customers during live service periods.
 The student may already be in suitable employment or alternatively a suitable practical placement will be provided.
-Work-based assessment placements are designed to ensure that all required service periods/occasions specified in the above units are covered and integrate a range of individual technical skills with numerous sales, service, or operational hospitality tasks simultaneously to meet the needs of multiple and diverse customers.
-It incorporates preparation, service, and end of service tasks.
+Work-based training placements are designed to ensure that all required service periods/occasions specified in the above units are covered and integrate a range of individual technical skills with numerous sales, service, or operational hospitality tasks simultaneously to meet the needs of multiple and diverse customers.
+It incorporates preparation, service, and end-of-service tasks.

 A logbook will be issued, and each student will be required to complete the required service periods (shifts).

-Prior to placing students into a workplace Federation Academy will assess the suitability of the business operation for work-based assessment.
-This is to ensure that the workplace has the assessment conditions, as specified in the training package, necessary for students to effectively demonstrate the required skills.
-In the event the workplace does not meet all of the requirements for assessment purposes Federation Academy will make alternative assessment arrangements with the student.
+Prior to placing students into a workplace Federation Academy will assess the suitability of the business operation for work-based training.
+This is to ensure that the workplace has the training conditions, as specified in the training package, necessary for students to effectively demonstrate the required skills.
+In the event the workplace does not meet all of the requirements for training purposes Federation Academy will make alternative training arrangements with the student.